intel-android/androidhub/reviewer_readme.md

 # Introduction

 ## Reviewing the Intel Android Hub

-So you've been chosen to review article submissions from Github for this funky fresh blog.
+You've been chosen to review article submissions from Github for Intel's Android Hub.
 This guide will help you through the things you need to do, in order to accept the article with confidence.

 --------